Third Party Suppliers

 In addition to all of the requirements listed already, renewable options have further contracting requirements to ensure you are getting what you believe you have asked for.

-Understand what you are getting when you buy “renewable” energy.
-Is it solar, wind, geothermal, biogas (includes landfill gas), biomass, low-impact small hydroelectric resources?
-You can compare supply offers based on types of renewable resources, and characteristics:
+• Know what type of renewable energy you are buying.
+Is it solar, wind, geothermal, biogas (like landfill gas), biomass, or small hydroelectric power?
+You can compare offers based on things like:

 Physical: size, location, fuel type